 - 2003 & 2006

-The Vatican sends both Pope John Paul II and Pope Benedict XVI to offer greetings that acknowledge the non-violence of the expellees and Germany’s commitment to international understanding.
+The Vatican sends both Pope John Paul II and Pope Benedict XVI to Germany to offer greetings that acknowledge the non-violence of the expellees and Germany’s commitment to international understanding.

-This charter made at a rally in Stuttgart Castle was pivotal to creating the Day of the Homeland.
+This charter, introduced at a rally in Stuttgart Castle, was pivotal to creating the Day of the Homeland.

-Resolution to Observe Day of the Homeland Annually is Passed
+Resolution passes to observe Day of the Homeland as an annual event

 How to Observe Day of the Homeland